-Noor Shaker is an Assistant Professor at the Media and Culture Technology department at Aalborg University in Copenhagen.
+Noor Shaker is Assistant Professor in the Department of Architecture, Design and Media Technology, Aalborg University Copenhagen.
 She received a 5-year BA in IT Engineering in 2007 from Damascus University in Syria, an M.Sc. in Artificial Intelligence in 2009 from Katholieke Universiteit Leuven in Belgium and a Ph.D. degree from the IT University of Copenhagen in 2013.
 She is the chair of the IEEE CIS CIS Games Technical Committee.
 Her work received two IEEE awards and she has several papers nominated for best paper award.
 Her research interests include behaviour modeling, procedural content generation, computational creativity and affective computing.

 Julian Togelius is Associate Professor in the Department of Computer Science and Engineering, New York University.
 He works on all aspects of computational intelligence and games and on selected topics in evolutionary computation and evolutionary reinforcement learning.
 His current main research directions involve search-based procedural content generation, game adaptation through player modeling, automatic game design, and fair and relevant benchmarking of game AI through competitions.
 He is a past chair of the IEEE CIS Technical Committee on Games, and an associate editor of IEEE Transactions on Computational Intelligence and Games.
 Julian holds a BA from Lund University (2002), an MSc from the University of Sussex (2003), and a PhD from the University of Essex (2007).